opentoonz/opentoonz_docs/source/managing_palettes_and_styles.rst

 .. note:: When in Medium/Large Thumbnails View a visual cue of which key shortcut corresponds to which style is shown on the upper center of each style chip.

-.. note:: In case of having more than 10 styles, you can use the Tab key on the keyboard to switch to the next bank of 10 styles.
+.. note:: In case of having more than 10 styles in the current palette, you can use the Tab key on the keyboard to switch to the next bank of 10 styles.

 .. tip:: **To select multiple styles:**